Improving Pretraining Data Using Perplexity Correlations: Results

 \section{Results}

-We empirically validate our approach to predicting downstream performance and data selection.
-Our validation consists of three sets of experiments: we first pretrain 160M-parameter LLMs from scratch to study our primary goal of selecting pretraining data to improve downstream performance, followed by analyzing the ability of losses to predict downstream performance, and conclude with an analysis of the loss matrix $\mathbf{X}$.
-Throughout our experiments, we use the same single-index model that we train using \Cref{main-algorithm}.
-As shown in the algorithm, we train the fastText classifier on selected vs unselected domains and use the classifier to filter the pretraining data at the page-level.
+We first pretrain 160M-parameter LLMs from scratch to study our primary goal of selecting pretraining data to improve downstream performance, and then we present a brief overview of results on experiments which we preregistered in an earlier version of this document (most experiments show a trend of even greater improvements at larger scales -- up to 1.4B parameters -- on new benchmarks and data pools; more detail is in Appendices~\ref{app:preregistered_experiments} and~\ref{app:410m}).
+Finally, we present an analysis on the ability of losses to predict downstream performance.
+Throughout our experiments, we use single-index models trained using \Cref{main-algorithm}.
+As shown in the algorithm, we train the fastText classifier on selected vs.~unselected domains and use the classifier to filter the pretraining data at the page-level.

 \textbf{Input data matrix X.} To build the input data matrix, $\mathbf{X}$, we collected byte normalized loss values from a sample of 90 Open LLM Leaderboard \citep{openllmleaderboard} LLMs that we could run without errors.
 Concretely, these values are defined as bits-per-byte $\frac{L_T\ell}{L_B\ln(2)}$ where $L_T$ is the token count, $L_B$ is the number of UTF-8 bytes, and $\ell$ is the per-token cross-entropy \citep{pile}.
-We collected these values on the smallest sample provided by the RedPajama V2 (RPJv2) dataset \citep{redpajama} for all domains with $\geq$ 25 pages in the sample.
-Specifically, we used the ``sample'' subset\footnote{\url{https://huggingface.co/datasets/togethercomputer/RedPajama-Data-V2}} of RPJv2 resulting in 9,841 domains/features.
-Specifics of how we computed losses are in Appendix \ref{app:loss_computation}.
+For our initial experiments, we collected these values on the ``sample'' subset\footnote{\url{https://huggingface.co/datasets/togethercomputer/RedPajama-Data-V2}} of the RedPajama V2 (RPJv2) dataset \citep{redpajama} for all domains with $\geq$ 25 pages in the sample.
+There are 9,841 domains/features.
+Specifics are in Appendix \ref{app:loss_computation}.
+The data for the additional preregistered experiments is discussed in Appendix~\ref{app:preregistered_experiments}.
+A detailed principal components analysis of $\mathbf{X}$, which reveals a variety of salient embedded information in the losses, is in Appendix \ref{app:loss_analysis}.